Bring the luck of the Irish to your table with these delicious St. Patrick’s Day desserts!

 Of course, you’ll need gold sprinkles and sugary rainbows for the full effect.

 If you liked the Baileys recipes from above, then you’ll love this!

-Between the chocolate crust, creamy spiked filling, and silky-smooth Baileys-infused chocolate ganache, this is a restaurant-worthy dessert that your guests will drool over.
+Between the chocolate crust, creamy spiked filling, and silky-smooth Baileys-infused chocolate ganache, it’s a restaurant-worthy dessert.

 It might be called bread, but this is more of a pie if you ask me.
-The only difference is that your pie crust is made with potatoes!
+The only difference is the crust is made with potatoes!

-Much like the candy recipe from above, you’ll make your crust with mashed potato, butter, flour, baking powder, and salt.
+You’ll make a dough with mash, butter, flour, baking powder, and salt.

 Who doesn’t love popcorn?
 Especially when it’s coated in marshmallows and tossed with M&Ms!